Hey there! Thanks for dropping by.

-As a "pawrent" to several rambunctious fur-children, ones both here and over the rainbow bridge, I very much understand the importance of keeping those memories safe and close to the heart.
+As a "pawrent" to my rambunctious fur-children, ones both here and over the rainbow bridge, I very much understand the importance of keeping those memories safe and close to the heart.

 The first step in keeping those memories safe is to actually take the photos.
 And that's where I can be there for you.

 Fun fact: The name "Rustic Life Photography" is a silent tribute to the photography journey that led me here.
 But that's a story for another time. :)